IntersectMBO/cardano-node-tests/README.md

 ### Running development cluster

 When running tests, the testing framework starts and stops cluster instances as needed.
-That is not ideal for test development, as starting a cluster instance can take up to several epochs (to get from Byron to Babbage).
+That is not ideal for test development, as starting a cluster instance can take up to several epochs (to get from Byron to Conway).
 To keep the Cardano cluster running in between test runs, one needs to start it in 'development mode':

 1. cd to 'cardano-node' repo